-Meaning, you must first meet the Original Medicare eligibility requirements before Advantage eligibility starts.
+Meaning, you must first meet the eligibility requirements before Advantage eligibility starts.

 Medicare Advantage Requirements

-Once you’ve met the criteria for Original Medicare eligibility, you might be looking for additional coverage or an alternative way to get your Medicare benefits.
+Once you’ve met the criteria for eligibility, you might be looking for additional coverage or an alternative way to get your benefits.

-If you’ve been looking into Medicare Advantage Plans, you’ll need to know the Advantage eligibility requirements.
+If you’ve been looking into MA Plan coverage, you’ll need to know Medicare Advantage eligibility requirements.

 So, you enroll in Part A and Part B; then, you find an Advantage plan that makes you happy.
 The next step is to make sure the plan is available in your county.

 On the other hand, you might not qualify for Advantage plans in certain situations.
 For example, if you have End-Stage Renal Disease, most Advantage plans won’t provide you coverage.